-There are three physical forces involved in positioning the nodes and links in a standard layout:
+There are three physical forces involved in positioning the nodes and links in organic layout:

 In the model, nodes are treated like charged particles that produce a repulsive force that moves them apart.